charmed-kubernetes/opa-gatekeeper-operators/opa-audit-operator/README.md

 ### Reading Audit Results
-As described on the official [docs](https://open-policy-agent.github.io/gatekeeper/website/docs/audit) there are multiple ways to get gather audit results.
-The opa-audit-operator provides actions to make seeing the audit results easier.
+As described on the official [docs](https://open-policy-agent.github.io/gatekeeper/website/docs/audit) there are multiple ways to gather the audit results.
+The opa-audit-operator provides actions to make it easier.
 Any namespaces violating a constraint can be listed using the `get-violation` action, e.g. for the constraint described above:
 ```
 juju run-action gatekeeper-audit/0 get-violation constraint-template=K8sRequiredLabels constraint=ns-must-have-gk --wait